Coming to UK - What's Next?

 Your linkblue account must be activated in order to access your UK email, register for classes and pay your tuition.
 It will also allow access to many of the computing services at the University of Kentucky – the student computing labs, the wireless network, discounted Microsoft Software, and much more.

-Carefully review and follow the instructions for activating your account here.
-After you activate your link blue account, set up your Universal Email Address so you will receive email from UK.
 Follow the step-by-step instructions at https://newstudent.uky.edu/.
-Once the account is active, you must log on to myUK.uky.edu at least once per month to keep it active.
+Once the account is active, you can log into myUK and access your UK email.
+IMPORTANT NOTE: You must log on to myUK.uky.edu at least once per month to keep it active.

 For questions or problems regarding activating your link blue account, please contact IT Customer Service is available 24/7 via email at email@example.com or by phone at (859) 218-4357.
 To reset a forgotten password, please visit ukam.uky.edu/.